duyvuleo/Transformer-DyNet/README.md

 1. implementation for Bahdanau attention type? (seem to be infeasible with current implementation)

 2. speed up the decoding process of Transformer by caching technique (like in tensor2tensor) or other?
+Also batch decoding?

 3. weighted transformer (https://arxiv.org/pdf/1711.02132.pdf, ICLR'18 rejected)